Arkansas Policies

 • Harmful Practices

-• Adoption of evidence-based discipline guidance and policies
+• Has the state adopted evidence-based discipline guidance and policies?

-Arkansas reports discipline data annually — including infractions and consequences.
-The state is currently researching the disproportionalty in discipline practices regarding students of color.
+The state reports discipline data annually — including infractions and consequences.
+Arkansas is currently researching disproportionality in discipline practices regarding students of color.

-• Elimination of harmful practices that research proves contribute to chronic absenteeism
+• Has the state eliminated harmful discipline practices that contribute to chronic absenteeism?

 No evidence.